CPNV-ES-MON1/Zabbix/mon1-zabbix_04_client-windows.md

 CLICK ON Save changes

 # 4. Script that mention the overload and the transmission of information to the zabbix server
-On the windows machine, go to C:\ and create a folder named "Script" Create 2 files under "C:/Script"
+On the windows machine, go to C:\ and create a folder named "script"

+Make sure you have enable the file extensions in your file explorer

+Create 2 files under "C:/script"
 ```
 cpu_last_state.txt
+cpu_log.bat
 cpu_log.txt
 ```
 Put the folling script in cpu_log.txt file